 - VOTCA uses coarse-graining methods to harvest the best outcomes from relevant activities.

-- This software is featured with an excitation transport toolkit where orca DFT packages get supported by it to a significant extent.
+- This software features an excitation transport toolkit where orca DFT packages are supported significantly.